An Alabama Story

 The novel An Alabama Story is based on the accounts a southern man living in Alabama related to the author – he will here be referred to as Billy Bob.
 When Hammarberg came across Billy Bob, he was able to share in captivating tales of Billy Bob’s family life and how he and his family (here called the Hix) had interacted with their surrounding community.
 When Billy Bob let the author share in his tales, he made the author swear that he wouldn’t let anyone else hear about them.
 Yet the author decided that these tales were simply too remarkable for the world to be denied them.
 Hence An Alabama Story was written, a compilation of the tales Billy Bob had told the author about a year in the life of the Hix family.
 Hopefully Billy Bob will forgive Hammarberg for breaking his vow and publishing the book.

-Billy Bob insisted that even though many of his tales simply required the suspension of disbelief, every single one of them were absolutely true.
+Billy Bob insisted that even though many of his tales simply required the suspension of disbelief, every single one of them was absolutely true.
 But since the author doesn’t want to jeopardize his good name by categorizing this work as non-fiction, in the case that some of them turn out not true, it sorts under Young-Adult Fiction.

 Inside the covers of An Alabama Story, the reader will be treated to anecdotes like these from the Hix family life:

 - The time the Hix burglarized a mansion as a family and brought home a hundred grand’s worth of loot